Continuous Hochschild Cohomology and Formality: Continuous formality theorems for manifolds

-is a quasi-isomorphism.
-Moreover, this map can be extended to an $L_\infty$-quasi-isomorphism between $\Lambda T^{1,0} X \otimes \mathcal A(X)[-1]$ and $\text{HC}_{\text{cont}}(\mathcal A(X))$. \begin{proof} In the previous Proposition, we have established that is a quasi-isomorphism if $U$ is biholomorphic to an open subset of $\mathbb C^n$.
+\begin{proof} In the previous Proposition, we have established that is a quasi-isomorphism if $U$ is biholomorphic to an open subset of $\mathbb C^n$.
 As in the proof of Theorem \ref{HochschildFunctions}, we obtain that it must a quasi-isomorphism globally.
 Actually, we need to be a little bit more careful as the Hochschild complex is now also unbounded in the negative direction but the statement remains valid because of Lemma \ref{LemmaGlobalisation}.